 - Lectures are where the meat is put on the bones of the principles you will be learning. - Lectures are a way of making the links from the principles concepts to the real world. - Lectures are where relevant current events are tied to the principles. - Lectures are where the principles are related to important historical events. - Lectures are where you can ask questions, debate relevant points, and enlarge your worldview. - People who regularly attend lectures do better in the class on the average, trust me on this one.
-And they tend to enjoy the classwork much more. - There will be material covered only in lecture for which you will be responsible on the quizzes. - The lecture is where you accumulate participation points, which count toward your grade. - Here is the study cycle I strongly recommend, and which reflects the way Connect is set up: - 3.
-Textbook Reading: You should read the textbook material that corresponds to the particular lesson to be covered.
-The textbook is the only essential source of information for the course.
-Technically, you only need to complete the homework and quizzes to complete the course.
+And they tend to enjoy the classwork much more. - There will be material covered only in lecture for which you will be responsible on the quizzes. - The lecture is where you accumulate participation points, which count toward your grade. - Beyond all the wonderful things that lectures provide, here is the University Policy: "The University expects regular attendance at all class meetings.
+Instructors must communicate any particular attendance requirements of the course to students in writing on or before the first class meeting.
+Students are responsible for acquainting themselves with and satisfying the entire range of academic objectives and requirements as defined by the instructor."